ItsKRONX11/ItsKRONX11/README.md

 ###

-<p align="left">My name is Laur and I'm a Minecraft Developer and freelancer, from Romania</p>
+<p align="left">My name is Laur and I'm a Minecraft plugin & mod feveloper and freelancer</p>

 ###